Arc-like continua, Julia sets of entire functions, and Eremenko's Conjecture: All arc-like continua with terminal points are Julia continua

 \section{All arc-like continua with terminal points are Julia continua}

 The goal of this section is to prove a slightly weakened version of the main part of Theorem \ref{thm:mainarclike}.

 \begin{thm}[Realisation of arc-like continua] Let $Y$ be an arc-like continuum containing a terminal point $y_1$.
-Then there exists a disjoint-type function $F\in\BlogP$ with bounded slope and a Julia continuum $\Jsh(F)$ such that $\Jsh(F)$ is homeomorphic to $Y$, with $\infty$ corresponding to $y_1$.
+Then there exist a disjoint-type function $F\in\BlogP$ with bounded slope and a Julia continuum $\Jsh(F)$ that is homeomorphic to $Y$, with $\infty$ corresponding to $y_1$.

-Moreover, $F$ and $\s$ can be chosen either such that $\re F^k|_{\Jsh(F)}\to\infty$ uniformly as $k\to\infty$, or such that $\liminf_{k\to\infty}\min_{z\in\Jsh(F)} \re F^k(z) <\infty$. \end{thm} \begin{remark} By Theorem \ref{thm:realization}, the existence of such a function in $\BlogP$ automatically yields a function $f\in\B$, and even a function $f\in\classS$, having a Julia continuum homeomorphic to $Y$. \end{remark}
+Moreover, $F$ and $\s$ can be chosen either such that $\re F^k|_{\Js(F)}\to\infty$ uniformly as $k\to\infty$, or such that $\liminf_{k\to\infty}\min_{z\in\Js(F)} \re F^k(z) <\infty$. \end{thm} \begin{remark} By Theorem \ref{thm:realization}, the existence of such a function in $\BlogP$ automatically yields a function $f\in\B$, and even a function $f\in\classS$, having a Julia continuum homeomorphic to $Y$. \end{remark}

-The idea of the construction is to express $Y$ as the inverse limit of a sequence $(g_k)_{k=1}^{\infty}$ of self-maps of the unit interval according to Proposition~\ref{prop:arclikecharacterization}, and to construct $F$ in such a way that suitable branches of iterates of $F$ mimic the behaviour of $g_k$.
+The idea of the proof of Theorem~\ref{thm:arclikeexistenceBlog} is to express $Y$ as the inverse limit of a sequence $(g_k)_{k=1}^{\infty}$ of self-maps of the unit interval according to Proposition~\ref{prop:arclikecharacterization}, and to construct $F$ in such a way that suitable branches of iterates of $F$ mimic the behaviour of $g_k$.
 We obtain a homeomorphism between the resulting Julia continuum and $Y$ by appealing to the pseudo-conjugacy principle from Proposition~\ref{prop:conjugacyprinciple}.
 This construction provides some additional information concerning the relation between the two systems, which we record for further applications.

 \begin{prop}[Properties of the construction] Let $(g_k)_{k=1}^{\infty}$ be a sequence of continuous and surjective functions $g_k\colon[0,1]\to[0,1]$ with $g_k(1)=1$.
-Set $Y\defeq \invlim(g_k)_{k=1}^{\infty}$ and $y_1\defeq 1\mapsfrom 1\mapsfrom \dots$.
+Set $\uarrow{Y}\defeq \invlim(g_k)_{k=1}^{\infty}$ and $y_1\defeq 1\mapsfrom 1\mapsfrom \dots$.
 Also fix any sequence $(M_k)_{k\geq 0}$ with $M_k\geq 10$ for all $k$.